 Acquisition in 2018

 EPD Solutions Ltd. specializes in developing advanced cardiac imaging and navigation systems aimed at enhancing the treatment of heart rhythm disorders.
-Established in 2014 and headquartered in Tortola, British Virgin Islands, the company focuses on improving the efficacy and efficiency of minimally invasive catheter-based procedures for cardiac arrhythmias.
-Its innovative systems generate detailed 3D images of cardiac anatomy, which assist physicians in accurately locating and orienting catheters during diagnostic and therapeutic interventions.
-By facilitating safer procedures, EPD Solutions aims to significantly improve patient outcomes in the management of heart rhythm disorders.
-As of July 2018, EPD Solutions operates as a subsidiary of Koninklijke Philips N.V.
+Founded in 2014 and headquartered in Tortola, British Virgin Islands, the company focuses on improving the efficacy and efficiency of minimally invasive catheter-based procedures used to address cardiac arrhythmias.
+EPD Solutions' systems generate detailed three-dimensional images of cardiac anatomy, allowing physicians to accurately identify the location and orientation of catheters during both diagnostic and therapeutic interventions.
+This technology supports safer procedures and ultimately aims to improve patient outcomes in the management of heart rhythm disorders.
+EPD Solutions operates as a subsidiary of Koninklijke Philips N.V.

 NightBalance